 But this would not solve the question since the same author can appear in many books.
 We need to remove duplicate values from the sequence of author elements.
 We do it with the function distinct-values() and we need to use the Name attribute of the Author element since the actual content of the Author element is empty:

 '''

 <result>

 {count(distinct-values(//Book/Author/@Name))}

 </result>

+Which gives the result:

 '''